nervosnetwork/docs.nervos.org/website/docs/essays/mint-sudt-via-contract.md

 On CKB, contracts are scripts which will be run during the transaction.

 If our business is stateless, we can use a single lockscript to do this.
-For example, if you want to crate a new token, any one who provides the answer to life, the universe and everything can be the token owner.
+For example, if you want to create a new token, anyone who provides the answer to life, the universe and everything can be the token owner.
 We can use a lockscript like below as our token args:

 ```